Everything you need to do to migrate from Paddle Classic to Paddle Billing.

 Paddle Billing integrates with Retain Cancellation Flows and Term Optimization, proactively reducing churn and maximizing customer lifetime value.
 Retain works with Paddle.js, so you don't need to include an additional script to get started.

-With Paddle Billing, you can localize for countries and not just currencies — great for countries or regions that share a currency (like the euro) where willingness-to-pay and purchasing power may different.
+With Paddle Billing, you can localize for countries and not just currencies — great for countries or regions that share a currency (like the euro) where willingness-to-pay and purchasing power may differ.

 Paddle.js v2 includes new ways to work with localized prices, and lets you dynamically update opened checkouts.
 If you implemented a checkout that mirrored your Paddle Classic integration, you may like to build a more integrated experience using our new methods and events.